 This was a two-day linear walk plus a circuit.
 Over the Friday and Saturday, we went from the south end of the Black Mountains into the Brecon Beacons and on the Sunday we did a simple loop around the Blorenge, just south of Abergavenny.
-Originally, we wanted to plan to push on into the Brecon Beacons for a third day, but the logistics at start and end of the day would have required more driving to shuffle cars around than we generally like to do.
+Originally, we thought about pushing on into the Brecon Beacons for a third day, but the logistics at start and end of the day would have required more driving to shuffle cars around than we generally like to do.
 In the end, after two long days, a shortish and straightforward walk was quite welcome.

 As is often the case on our walks, we were mostly lucky with the weather.
 We went just after the equinox, and the trees were just beginning to catch the autumn colours.
 On the moorland around Sugar Loaf in particular, there were many views across seas of reddening fern leaves.

 To get to and from the walk, we planned to drive to Brecon to leave a car and then take a second car to the start of the walk at Abergavenny.
-One of our group, however, had injured his foot a fortnight before the walk, so we left a third car in Llangyndir in order to trim a few miles off for him.
+One of our group, however, had injured his foot a fortnight before the walk, so we left a third car in Llangyndir so he could trim a few miles off the first day.

 We stayed overnight in Abergavenny in the Black Lion Guest House.
 We tested a few of the pubs in town and found the best beer was in the Kings Arms.
 It also had a resident eccentric, who regaled us with tales of the legendary Captain Russell, allegedly both his GP and the heroic head of the local mountain rescue team.
 The derring-do of Captain Russell naturally became something of a meme for the weekend.